Pierrefonds-Roxboro: Geography

 It is composed of the former municipalities of Pierrefonds and Roxboro, spanning the northern part of the West Island.
 Besides its land borders with the borough of L'Île-Bizard–Sainte-Geneviève, as well as the boroughs of Saint-Laurent and Ahuntsic-Cartierville to the east, it borders the municipalities of Senneville, Sainte-Anne-de-Bellevue, Kirkland, and Dollard-des-Ormeaux.

-The borough has an area of 27.1 km² (10½ sq. mi.) and a population of 69,297.
+The borough has an area of 27.1 km2 (10½ sq. mi.) and a population of 69,297.

-Pierrefonds has the largest nature park in the City of Montreal, the Cap-Saint-Jacques Nature Park.
+Pierrefonds contains Cap-Saint-Jacques Nature Park, the largest nature park in the City of Montreal.
 It is also home to several English elementary schools (St. Anthony School, St. Charles School, Greendale, Terry Fox School, Kingsdale Academy) as well as the public English high school, Pierrefonds Community High School.
-There are also three French private schools, Collège Charlemagne, Collège Beaubois and École Charles-Perrault.
+There are two French private schools, Collège Charlemagne and Collège Beaubois, as well as the public French high school, École secondaire de l'Altitude (formerly Riverdale High School).
+There is also a large library.

-Roxboro has two nature parks known as Roxboro Island and Roxboro Woods, three elementary schools (Lalande, French; Charles A. Kirkland, English; and Socrates, Greek) as well as a small library and a large library (1997).
-(William G. Boll).
-It also had a Federal Canada Post office 1996-12-13.
-The former headquarters of the Roxboro Volunteer Fire Brigade is now Station 58 of the Service de sécurité incendie de Montréal and houses a single engine company.
+Roxboro has two nature parks known as Roxboro Island and Roxboro Woods, three elementary schools (Lalande, public French; Charles-Perrault, private French; and Socrates-Desmosthène, private French, with "advanced learning" in English and Greek) as well as a small library.
+It also had a Federal Canada Post office, which still operates as a distribution center.
+The former headquarters of the Roxboro Volunteer Fire Brigade, now Station 58 of the Service de sécurité incendie de Montréal, houses a single engine company.
 The adjacent former Roxboro Town Hall houses the Fire Prevention officers for Fire Division 11, and also serves as a borough point of service for the Roxboro area.

 Politics

-Federally it is part of the ridings of Lac-Saint-Louis and Pierrefonds-Dollard, provincially it's part of Nelligan and Robert-Baldwin.
+Federally, it is part of the ridings of Lac-Saint-Louis and Pierrefonds-Dollard, provincially, it's part of Nelligan and Robert-Baldwin.

 Transportation

-The borough is served by the Sunnybrooke and Roxboro-Pierrefonds stations on the Deux-Montagnes commuter train line.
+The borough was served by the Sunnybrooke and Roxboro-Pierrefonds stations on the Deux-Montagnes commuter train line.
 Major thoroughfares include Saint Charles Boulevard, Saint Jean Boulevard, Des Sources Boulevard, as well as Gouin, and Pierrefonds Boulevards.
+Autoroute 13 also crosses the easternmost part of the borough.